Unusual Options Activity Insight: DoorDash | Benzinga

 Unusual Options Activity Insight: DoorDash

-Shares of DoorDash (NYSE:DASH) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $174.26.
+DoorDash (NYSE:DASH) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $176.48 following the option alert.

 - Option Type: SWEEP